4.8. Spectrum Classes

 The following table provides the dominant wavelengths of the sRGB primaries (ITU-R BT.709).
 Dimensioning the scaling factors in the provided way produces D65 sRGB-white for equal R, G, B mixing ratios.

-Table 4.6 Dominant wavelengths of sRGB primaries.
-Derived by optimization.
+Table 4.11 Dominant wavelengths of sRGB primaries derived through optimization.

 Name